kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

 Part 2 is worth 35 points:

-* 10 points for encrypted database models
+* 10 points for encrypting the data field of the Card model.
 * 10 points for proper key management
 * 15 points for your writeup.

 ## What to Submit

-On NYU Classes, submit a link to your GitHub repository.
+On Brightspace, submit a link to your GitHub repository.
 The repository should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.